Kassapa Buddha: Life

 Kassapa was born in Isipatana Deer Park, which is present day Deer Park at Sarnath, located near Varanasi.
 His parents were the Brahmins Brahmadatta and Dhanavatī.

 According to the Chronicle, his body was twenty cubits high, and he lived for two thousand years in three different palaces.
 They are Hamsa, Yasa, and Sirinanda.
 (The BuA.217 calls the first two palaces Hamsavā and Yasavā).
 His wife was Sunanda, who bore him a son named Vijitasena.

-Kassapa decided to give up his worldly life, and instantly his mansion flew up into the air with the people as on a marvelous potter's wheel of lights whose journey in the sky "captivated their hearts" before the mansion landed on the ground with a Bodhi Tree in its center.
-Here Kassapa took offered robes, and his wife and her attendants together with the men that accompanied Kassapa exited the mansion and also renounced their worldly lives.
+Kassapa decided to give up his worldly life, and instantly his mansion flew up into the air with the people, as on a potter's wheel of lights, whose journey in the sky "captivated their hearts," The mansion landed on the ground, with a Bodhi Tree in its center.
+Here Kassapa took offered robes.
+His wife and her attendants, along with the men that accompanied Kassapa, exited the mansion and renounced their worldly lives.
 Thus, the mansion is the vehicle in which Kassapa Buddha renounced the world.

 He practiced austerities for only seven days.
 Just before attaining enlightenment, he accepted a meal of milk-rice from Sunanda and grass for his seat from a yavapālaka named Soma.
 His Bodhi Tree, the tree under which he attained enlightenment, was a banyan, and he preached his first sermon at Isipatana Deer Park (in Sarnath) to an assembly of nuns and monks who had renounced the world in his company.

 Kassapa performed The Twin Miracle at the foot of an asana tree outside Sundar Nagar.
 He travelled to the celestial realm of Tavatisma where he taught his mother in the Sudhamma assembly hall.
 He held only one assembly of his arhat disciples, and taught the dharma on five occasions.
 Among his most famous conversions was that of demon Nāradeva, a Yaksha.

 His chief disciples among monks were Tissa and Bhāradvāja, and among nuns were Anulā Theri and Uruvelā Theri.
 His attendant was Sabbamitta.
 Among his chief patrons, the males were Sumangala and Ghattīkāra, and the females were Vijitasenā Upāsikā and Bhaddā Upāsikā.

 Kassapa lived for sixteen thousand years, and passed in the city of Kashi, in the Kashi Kingdom, now known as Varanasi, in the modern-day Indian state of Uttar Pradesh.
 Over his relics was raised a stupa one league in height, each brick of which was worth one crore (ten million) rupees.